social and economic development of communities

 Working for a more inclusive economy

 The development of inclusive purchasing is an important aspect of Transdev’s commitments.
 For this reason, in 2018, the Group joined the Corporate Collective for a More Inclusive Economy, in which Thierry Mallet, CEO of Transdev, co-sponsors the working group on inclusive purchasing.
-At its annual forum last October, the Collective unveiled a manifesto that aims to accelerate the development of inclusive purchasing.
+At its annual forum in October, the Collective unveiled a manifesto that aims to accelerate the development of inclusive purchasing.
 To achieve this goal, each company has undertaken to act so that the Collective as a whole increases by 30% purchases made from the Protected Worker Sector (STPA) and the Integration through Economic Activity Sector (SIAE) by 2025, and makes at least 200 million euros in inclusive purchases per year, the equivalent of over 5,000 full-time jobs.
 Progress towards these objectives will be evaluated annually.

 Forum des achats inclusifs 2023 (5) Photo de groupe